 - one hand to operate the lever (because it takes effort to close)

 It’s not unusable.
-It’s just annoying enough that if you’re someone who does lots of plate changes, you’ll notice the friction constantly.
+It’s just annoying enough that if you’re someone who does lots of plate changes, you may get tired of it.

 Design